Last updated: May 5, 2026

 Peregrine.
 No essential dignity at all.
 The lord is neither in domicile, exaltation, detriment, nor fall, and lacks the secondary dignities (triplicity, bound, face) you might cite to argue for it.
 Peregrine lords are wandering, undefended.
 The classical reading flags them as easily swayed by transits and aspects.

 One distinction worth making.
 A house lord in fall is not the same as the house being "bad."
-A 7th-house lord in fall says marriage will arrive with a structural challenge to work through.
-That is not destiny; that is the assignment.
+A 7th-house lord in fall can point to structural challenges around partnership topics.
+That is not destiny; it is one testimony to weigh with the rest of the chart.

 Western traditional vs Vedic house lords: what differs